 How each vendor attacks the work detailed in the request for proposal matters.

-Your RFP gives you the chance to ask specific questions about the company’s work, to help you zero in on more than just who offers the lowest bid.
+Your RFP gives you the chance to ask specific questions about the company’s work, to help you zero in on more than just who offers the lowest landscape bid.

 Are they efficient?
 Effective?
 Reliable?

 This is where you clearly define your property’s needs and specifications and find out how each contractor will best meet those needs.

 You create the RFP, so you can get the answers to the landscaping questions to ask that are most important to you.

 This is huge.
 One of the most confusing aspects of choosing a landscape contractor for your commercial property is trying to figure out who does which maintenance service for what price.
 Whether you are interested in the basics like lawn maintenance, mowing and edging or you are interested in more complex landscaping services like irrigation system installation, it’s important to know what services are offered.